ThinKing19/QuickTips/README.txt

 # QuickTips
-Quick Tips &amp; Tricks, ready to use!
+Quick Tips & Tricks, ready to use!

 In this repository you can find many usefull file!
 You can download freely and play with them!
 I'm very please to listen to your advices to improve files and material published.